freenas/freenas-docs/userguide/storage.rst

 the %brand% system.
 This prevents an "in use by another machine" error during the import to %brand%.

-Configure %brand% to import an existing ZFS pool by navigating :menuselection:`Storage --> Pools` and clicking |ui-add|.
-Select :guilabel:`Import an existing pool` then :guilabel:`NEXT` as shown in :numref:`Figure %s <zfs_import_vol_fig>`.
+Existing ZFS pools can be imported by clicking :menuselection:`Storage --> Pools` and |ui-add|.
+Select :guilabel:`Import an existing pool`, then click :guilabel:`NEXT` as shown in
+:numref:`Figure %s <zfs_import_vol_fig>`.

 .. _zfs_import_vol_fig: